 A music video portrays a psychiatric ward as the stereotypical 'horror movie' ward full of dangerous patients.
+An employer has no guidance or policy on implementing reasonable adjustments for someone who is experiencing mental health problems.

 A person who is struggling with depression thinks that it means they are a burden for others.